Shubham-koli/WCEHackathon_SupplyChain/README.md

 for configuring nodes look into config.java and respective fields. if you are running this project please remember this is prototype and it can run on 25 - 30  nodes.
 I havn't tried it on full scale yet.

 Database:- You will need MongoDB to save data from blockchain. create db called 'blockchain' in the MongoDB and collection called 'blocks'.

+Android-App.7z
+  contains code for android client. client has login capability. you can create Batch of the products, Sell products to upper level in blockchain.